Chart Color Schemes

 Lilyfield - Rozelle's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Lilyfield-Rozelle shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Private health cover is exceptionally high at approximately 79% of the total population of 11,209 people, compared to the national average of 55.3%.
+Health outcomes data shows excellent results in Lilyfield-Rozelle, with very low prevalence of common health conditions across all age groups.
+Approximately 79% of the total population (11,209 people) has private health cover, significantly higher than the national average of 55.3%.

 Frequently Asked Questions - Health